vtexdocs/help-center-content/docs/tutorials/en/creating-a-contingency-pickup-point-to-guarantee-it-as-an-option-at-checkout.md

 ---
-title: Creating a contingency pickup point to guarantee it as an option at checkout
+title: 'Creating a contingency pickup point to guarantee it as an option at checkout'
 id: 3mowqWEfjyM2g6WoWgE0Ao
 status: CHANGED
 createdAt: 2018-04-01T16:02:02.437Z